InsertKoinIO/koin/docs/reference/koin-test/testing.md

 ## Making your test a KoinComponent with KoinTest

 *Warning*: This does not apply to Android Instrumented tests.
-For Instrumented testing with Koin, please see [Android Instrumented Testing](/docs/reference/koin-android/instrumented-testing.md)
+For Instrumented testing with Koin, please see [Android Instrumented Testing](/docs/reference/koin-android/instrumented-testing)

 By tagging your class `KoinTest`, your class become a `KoinComponent` and bring you:

 * `by inject()` & `get()` - function to retrieve your instances from Koin
-* `checkModules` - help you check your configuration
+* `verify()` - help you verify your module configuration
 * `declareMock` & `declare` - to declare a mock or a new definition in the current context

 ```kotlin